-BTS Intimidates Other Kpop Idol Groups??
-Industry Insider Claims Groups Fear Bangtang Boys Comeback As New “Wings Album” And Tour Approach [RUMORS]
+BTS Intimidates Other Kpop Idol Groups?
+Industry Insider Claims Groups Fear Bangtang Boys Comeback As New ‘Wings’ Album And Tour Approach [Rumors]

 If the claims are true that other groups are intimidated by BTS, then they better get ready for February.

-As Yonhap News reports, BTS is getting ready for their new album release which is scheduled to take place some time next month.
+As Yonhap News reports, BTS is getting ready for their new album release which is scheduled to take place sometime next month.

-The album will be an extension of the Wings LP which was released last year and had lots of success around the world.
+The album will be an extension of the Wings LP, which was released last year and had lots of success around the world.

-As Yonhap News notes, the BTS album sold over 700,000 copies made it to the Billboard 200 album chart making it as high as number 26.
+As Yonhap News notes, the BTS album sold over 700,000 copies and made it to the Billboard 200 album chart, making it as high as No. 26.

-In the United Kingdom it made it to the Official Albums Chart Top 100 and placed 62nd, making it the highest position a kpop album has gotten to on an overseas chart.
+In the United Kingdom, it made it to the Official Albums Chart Top 100 and placed 62nd, making it the highest position a kpop album has gotten to on an overseas chart.

 The accolades for BTS are continuing into 2017.

-As Inquisitr previously reported, The Bangtang Boys picked up a couple of trophies at the recent Golden Disk Awards, which is similar to the Grammy Awards in the United States.
+As the Inquisitr previously reported, The Bangtang Boys picked up a couple of trophies at the recent Golden Disk Awards, which is similar to the Grammy Awards in the United States.
 BTS won Global Kpop artist award and the Disk Bonsang.

 Golden Disk Awards Behind The Scenes. #SUGA #슈가 #방탄소년단 #BTS pic.twitter.com/VfVqzG57H1